Drwhomust/hazzy/README.md

 # Welcome to Hazzy!

 Hello and welcome to hazzy!
-This is a open source fan game!
+This is a open source tranfur, undertale/deltarune fan game!

 ## Wait...
 What is it exactly?